SleepyLili/tlapbot/README.md

 The redeems then show on a "Redeems dashboard" that everyone can view as an External Action on the Owncast stream, or at its standalone URL.
 This allows easy browsing of active challenges and recent redeems.
+### Tlapbot bot commands
+Besides redeems, Tlapbot has a few other commands:
+- `!help` sends a help string in the chat, explaining how tlapbot works.
+- `!points` shows a chatter how many points they have.
+- `!name_update` is a special debug command, to be used with the user's name displays wrong in the redeem dashboard.
+Normally, it shouldn't have to be used at all, as display names get updated automatically when the bot is running.

+Then, Tlapbot automatically adds a command for each redeem in the redeem file.
+### Tlapbot redeems types
+Tlapbot currently supports three different redeem types.
+#### List
+List redeems are basic redeems, most similar to the ones on Twitch.

+Every time a chatter redeems a List redeem, the redeem gets added to the list of recent redeems with a timestamp, similar to how redeems on Twitch get added to the [Twitch redeem queue](https://help.twitch.tv/s/article/making-the-most-of-channel-points?language=en_US#manage).

+Unlike the Note redeems, chatters can't write messages to send along with their List redeems, so make sure the redeem makes sense on its own, like "stop talking for one minute", or "drop your weapon", etc.
+#### Note
+Note redeems are like List redeems, they get added to the list of recent redeems.

+Unlike the List redeems, chatters can add a message to their Note redeems, so this is the ideal type for open-ended redeems like "choose what character I play as next", "choose what song to play next", etc.
+#### Counter
+Counter is a unique redeem type, in that it doesn't show up in the list of recent redeems, and counters don't list the people who redeemed them.
+This redeem type is good for any rewards or incentives where the important thing isn't "who redeemed it?" but rather "how many people redeemed it?"

+Instead, the tlapbot dashboard keeps a number for each "counter", and each redeems adds +1 to it.

+Counter redeems can be used to gauge interest, tally up votes, or to keep track of how many emotes should be added to the OBS stream window.

 ## Setup
 Tlapbot requires Python 3, probably a fairly recent version of it too.
 (My live instance runs on Python 3.9.2.)